brevzin/cpp_proposals/3603_consteval_only/consteval-only.md

 ```
 :::

 This is already pretty nice.
-We could never initialize something like `p2` today (including as part of a struct, etc.).
+We could never initialize something like `p2` today (including as part of a struct, etc.), and this would allow us to.

 Another important benefit of `consteval` variables is that they are _guaranteed_ to not occupy space at runtime.
 You just don't hit issues [like this](https://www.reddit.com/r/cpp/comments/1i36ahd/is_this_an_msvc_bug_or_am_i_doing_something_wrong/). `constexpr` variables, even if never accessed at runtime, may occupy space anyway.
 It's just QoI.
 But in the same way that `consteval` functions _cannot_ lead to codegen, `consteval` variables _cannot_ either.
 That's a pretty nice benefit.